 The Indian Railways is the 4th largest railway network and the 8th largest employer in the world.
 Thousands use the railways to travel every day; whether for short commutes to work or longer journeys between cities – since the time the first tracks were laid by the British connecting Bombay to Thane.
 In 2015-16, the Indian Railways carried more than 22 million passengers per day and 1.101 billion tonnes of freight annually.

-Under Current Regime
+Under Pre-GST Regime

-Currently, there is service tax applicable on the transport of goods & passengers.
+Currently, there was service tax applicable on the transport of goods & passengers.
 The railways also enjoy a 70% abatement which means only 30% of the value is taxable under service tax.
 Thus, the effective rate is =30% of 15% = 4.5% of the total fare.

 Transport for Passengers